 130 Long shot of hallway with red seating showing HILTON reception area.
 (26:53)

-Heywood and Miller enter from the rear speaking of breakfast, so we have really another "sunrise" section here, as with The Dawn of Man.
-We also have the equivalent of sunset for the Russians as they aren't having breakfast, instead they will be having drinks, alcohol, as if it is the end of their day and they are winding down.
-So their day is in reverse orientation to Heywood's.
+Heywood and Miller enter from the rear speaking of breakfast, so we realize we have another "sunrise" section here, as with The Dawn of Man.
+For the Russians, we have instead the equivalent of sunset as they aren't having breakfast, instead they will be having drinks, alcohol, as if it is the end of their day and they are winding down.
+So their schedule is in reverse orientation to Heywood's.

 FLOYD: I've got time for breakfast?

 MILLER: Oh, I think we can manage that.

 MILLER: Your flight leaves in an hour and ten minutes.
 As a matter of fact I've reserved a table for you...

 WOMAN'S VOICE OVER: A blue ladie's cashmere sweater has been found in the restaurant and can be claimed at the manager's desk.

 MILLER: It's been about seven or eight months since you were here last, wasn't it?

 The woman's voice-over has partly obscured the conversation and now ends but is repeated.